lgpdevtools/sraX/README.md

   * [Citation](#citation)

 ## Introduction
-__sraX__ is designed to read assembled sequence files in FASTA format and systematically detect the presence of the repertoire of antibiotic resistance genes (ARGs) within a collection of genomes (the __“resistome” analysis__).
+__sraX__ is designed to read assembled sequence files in FASTA format and systematically detect the presence of AMR determinants and, ultimately, describe the repertoire of antibiotic resistance genes (ARGs) within a collection of genomes (the __“resistome” analysis__).
 The following assignments are fully automated:
 - creation and compilation of a local AMR database (DB) using public or proprietary repositories
 - accurate identification of AMR determinants (ARGs or SNPs presence) in a non-redundant manner
 - detection of putative new variants through the SNP analysis